Orchid Water Candle Centerpieces — Elegant, Budget-Friendly DIY Table Decor – Orchid Love

 This is where orchid water candle centerpieces really shine.

-This is why planners and DIY couples love this setup.
+This is why event planners and DIY wedding couples love using fresh orchids.

 How Long Do Orchid Water Candle Centerpieces Last?

-When prepared properly, orchids in water can last:
+When prepared properly, fresh orchids for centerpieces can last:

 You can safely prepare these the night before your event.